matrix-org/matrix-spec-proposals/proposals/2472-symmetric-ssss.md

   2. store the `iv` and `mac` in the `m.secret_storage.key.[key ID]` account-data.

-* The `passthrough` property specified in the "Enconding the recovery key for server-side storage via MSC1946" section of MSC1219 is removed.
+* The `passthrough` property specified in the "Encoding the recovery key for server-side storage via MSC1946" section of MSC1219 is removed.
 The primary purpose of that property was to allow easy migration of pre-MSC1946 backups, so that users could reuse the backup recovery key as the Secret Storage key